This article was updated on September 11th, 2023

 If your adult dog still mouths his favorite toys, he might find comfort in his happy puppy habits.
 Exercising the jaw is healthy, and licking can be a soothing activity for many pups.
 So, consider offering a doggy chew toy.

-2. Boredom
+1. Boredom

 If your pup is slobbering all over his toys as you read this, he might be bored and want some quality attention, play, and exercise.
 While varying in abilities, dogs of all sizes, ages, and breeds need mental and physical stimulation.

-3. Pica
+2. Pica

 Dogs who lick their toys could be exhibiting a dangerous behavioral urge called pica.
 If you routinely catch your dog eating non-food items like fabric, dirt, and rocks, they likely have this disorder.
 It’s difficult to pinpoint the cause of pica, but it could be part of exploration, an outlet for anxious tendencies, or caused by an underlying medical condition.
-“If your dog is constantly licking non-food items, I would suggest taking them to a veterinary behaviorist just to be on the safe side,” Waite says.
+“If your dog is constantly licking non-food items, I would suggest taking them to a veterinarian just to be on the safe side,” Waite says.

-4. Nausea
+3. Nausea

 Dogs get nauseous too, and it’s brought on by several culprits like a change in diet, motion sickness, eating something they shouldn’t have, allergies, medications, and more.
 If your dog is feeling queasy, they might lick to self-soothe, because they’re hyper salivating, or to get the bad taste out of their mouth.

-5. Anxiety
+4. Anxiety

-Does your dog lick his toys during stress-inducing events like during a thunderstorm or when you’re getting ready to leave the house?
+Does your dog lick their toys during stress-inducing events like during a thunderstorm or when you’re getting ready to leave the house?
 Waite says your dog might find the sensation of licking his toys soothing, especially when experiencing anxious feelings.
 Anxiety in dogs can occur at any age and might manifest as general anxious feelings or separation anxiety in dogs.
 Senior dog anxiety can develop over time or come on suddenly.

-6. Dental disease
+5. Dental disease

-7. Canine compulsive disorder
+6. Canine compulsive disorder

-8. Dementia
+7. Dementia

 Just like older humans, older dogs can develop dementia.
 It’s called cognitive dysfunction syndrome (CDS) and can cause issues with sight, hearing, and smell.
 It might also contribute to some bizarre behaviors like excessively licking their toys, walking in circles, and snapping at their tail.

-Around 50% of dogs who are eight years or older show some signs of this condition and by age eleven it’s over 60%.
+Around 50% of dogs who are eight years or older show some signs of this condition, and by age eleven, it’s over 60%.
 If you’re noticing signs of doggy dementia, it’s important not to chalk up the behaviors as “old age” and speak to your vet for the best care of your senior pup.

-9. Neurological issues
+8. Neurological issues

 Neurological conditions can cause excessive licking.
 Typically, a neurological disease will also be accompanied by other signs and symptoms like an unusual gait or odd movements.